GitanjaliPekamwar/Zepto-Inventory-supply-Chain-Analysis/README.md

 - Reduced *stockouts and overstocking*, leading to improved operational efficiency.

 ## 📈 Business Impact
-🔹 *Total sales:* 18M units sold-- Business is booming!
+◆ _Total sales_: 18M units sold—Business is booming!
-🔹 *Average Order Value (AOV):* ₹501.4, giving insights into customer spending patterns.
+◆ _Average Order Value (AOV)_: ₹501.4, giving insights into customer spending patterns.
-🔹 Top-Selling Brands: Farm Fresh (25.51%), Amul (22.67%), and Cadbury (20.24%)—snacking is serious business!
+◆ _Top-Selling Brands_: Farm Fresh (25.51%), Amul (22.67%), and Cadbury (20.24%)—snacking is serious business!
-🔹 Return Rate: 10% of orders returned—mostly due to stale or damaged products.
+◆ _Return Rate_: 10% of orders returned—mostly due to stale or damaged products.
-🔹 Delayed Deliveries: A surprising 79.9% of orders were not on time—room for logistics optimization!
+◆ _Delayed Deliveries_: A surprising 79.9% of orders were not on time—room for logistics optimization!
-🔹 Refund Trends: Spiked between Jan 26 - Feb 9—was it a seasonal trend or an operational hiccup?
+◆ _Refund Trends_: Spiked between Jan 26 - Feb 9—was it a seasonal trend or an operational hiccup?
-🔹Top selling-Categories : Dairy and Beverages contributing 35%of Total sales.
+◆ _Top Selling Categories_: Dairy and Beverages contributing 35% of total sales.

 ## 📞 Connect with Me
 If you're interested in exploring more insights or collaborating, feel free to connect:
 - *LinkedIn:*https://github.com/GitanjaliPekamwar